ktorio/ktor-documentation/topics/server-requests.md

 #### Form fields

-`PartData.FormItem` is used to extract standard form field values through the `value` property.
+`PartData.FormItem` is used to hold the standard form field values, which can be accessed through the `value` property.

 ```kotlin
 ```